water-fountains/proximap/README.md

 - checkout the `develop` branch
 - create a new branch `feature/[yourFeatureName]`
 - make your changes and test them thoroughly
+- run `npm run pr` (pr = pull request) before you commit which will format the source code and run the linter
 - make a pull request

 To get ideas for how to contribute, see open issues.